 Driving at night can be a shock to newly qualified drivers who are not used to the conditions, and also more experienced drivers who can take time to adapt.
-However, there are things you can do to help make driving at night a safer and more pleasant experience.
+There are things you can do to help make driving at night a safer and more pleasant experience.

 Why is driving at night more dangerous?

 The most obvious danger of driving at night is decreased visibility.
-It’s more difficult to see other road users, and it also takes time for the eyes to adjust to the darkness after being in a lit building.
+It’s more difficult to see other road users, and it also takes time for the eyes to adjust to the darkness.

 Another issue is fatigue; driving at night means that you, and other road users are more likely to be tired and this reduces reaction time, alertness and concentration.
 Find out more about driving when tired here.

-One of the criteria we look at when awarding Bonus Miles is the time of day of you drive; our records show that accidents are much more likely to happen after 10pm, with 11pm-4am being the most risky.
-Avoiding driving at these times will reduce your risk of having an accident and could earn you more Bonus Miles.
+At insurethebox we reward safe driving, and one of the criteria we look at when awarding Bonus Miles is the time of day of you drive; our records show that accidents are much more likely to happen after 10pm, with 11pm-4am being the most risky.
+Avoiding driving at these times will reduce your risk of having an accident.

-As stated in The Highway Code, it is illegal to drive at night without working front and rear lights.¹ Here, ‘night’ is defined as the hours between sunset and sunrise.
+As stated in The Highway Code, it’s illegal to drive at night without working front and rear lights.¹ Here, ‘night’ is defined as the hours between sunset and sunrise.

 Check that both your front and back headlights are working by either using the reflection off other vehicles or by asking a friend to help you.
 Also remember to keep them clean, otherwise they won’t be as effective.